Jforstman/BadBank2.0-standalone/README.md

 Technology used:
 Client: React standalone with Bootstrap styling elements and Firebase authentication.
-Server: Express Server with Firebase authentication hosted by Google Firebase.
+Server: Express Server with local storage used for authentication.
 Database: MongoDB containerized on Docker.